Topics Holding of "Pharmaceutical Industry Vision 2021 Briefing Session

 Mr. Takayuki Sotoku, Assistant Director, Economic Affairs Division, Medical Policy Bureau, Ministry of Health, Labour and Welfare

-Mr. Takayuki Sodoku, Assistant Director, Economic Affairs Division, Medical Affairs Bureau, Ministry of Health, Labour and Welfare, explained the vision that the Pharmaceutical Industry Policy aims for, using the "Pharmaceutical Industry Vision 2021" (outline).
+Mr. Takayuki Sodoku, Assistant Director of the Economic Affairs Division, Medical Affairs Bureau, Ministry of Health, Labour and Welfare, gave an Explanation of the vision that the Pharmaceutical Industry Policy aims for, using the "Pharmaceutical Industry Vision 2021" (outline).
 The Pharmaceutical Industry Policy is,

 He also indicated that industrial policy will be developed by adding the perspective of "economic security" to the issues of "innovative drug discovery," "generic drugs," and "drug distribution.